Kidz Bop: 2018 Kidz Bop Live Tour

 Following the success of 2017's "Best Time Ever" tour, Kidz Bop and Live Nation announced the all-new North American Tour launch, "Kidz Bop Live 2018".
 The tour announcement coincided with the release of Kidz Bop 37.
-The summer leg kicked off in Toronto on June 1, 2018, and hit more than 50 cities, including Chicago, New York (Jones Beach), Los Angeles (Greek Theatre) and Boston (Leader Bank Pavilion).
+The summer leg kicked off in Toronto, Canada on June 1, 2018, and hit more than 50 cities, including Chicago, New York (Jones Beach), Los Angeles (Greek Theatre) and Boston (Leader Bank Pavilion).
 Four Kidz Bop Kids perform live at each concert, which were produced by SRae Productions.
 The creative team behind "Kidz Bop Live 2018" has previously produced tours for Imagine Dragons, The Weeknd, Rascal Flatts and Pentatonix.

 2019 Kidz Bop World Tour

 In December 2018, Kidz Bop and Live Nation announced the launch of Kidz Bop World Tour 2019.
 The 2019 tour visited more than 50 cities across the United States, Australia, Germany, the United Kingdom, and Mexico.
-The tour was sponsored by Subway Fresh Fit For Kids, and kicked off April 20 at the Eventim Apollo in Hammersmith, London.
+The tour was sponsored by Subway Fresh Fit For Kids and kicked off April 20 at the Eventim Apollo in Hammersmith, London.